 Most students have two examiners.
 There should always be at least one internal examiner - usually but not always from the same department as the student - and one external examiner.
 If a student has had a connection with the department or university beyond that of being a research student, i.e. as a member of staff or a research assistant, then a second external examiner is required.
-If a suitable internal examiner cannot be found or if only the supervisor would be suitable, then a second external examiner would also be required.
-At least one of the examiners, if not both, must have wide experience in the examination process for research degrees.
+If a suitable internal examiner cannot be found or if only the supervisor would be suitable, then a second external examiners, if not both, must have wide experience in the examination process for research degrees.

-Examiners are nominated by the relevant head of department, but must be approved by the body or officer with delegated authority from Senate.
-Responsibility for identifying examiners varies - in some departments it is the role of the supervisor, in others the research director of studies, and in others the head of department.
-The member of staff responsible for identifying the examiners should, where possible, discuss the appointment with the student, but the student does not have the right to a choice or veto.
+Examiners are nominated by the student's department, but must be approved by the body or officer with delegated authority from Senate1.
+Responsibility for recommending examiners varies - in some departments it is the role of the supervisor, in others the research director of studies, and in others the head of department.
+The member of staff responsible for nominating the examiners should, where possible, discuss the appointment with the student, but the student does not have the right to a choice or veto.
 There is a standard form to be completed and submitted to the Student Registry.
 From time to time, staff from the Registry may request additional details on behalf of the body or officer with delegated authority from Senate.
 This process can take time.
 It is therefore suggested that recommendations for the appointment of examiners should be made a month or so before the student is expected to submit their thesis for examination so that the thesis may be sent immediately to the approved examiners.